Anxiety

 Posted on 01/11/2019 in Anxiety, Depression, Students

+TL;DR: If you're worried about someone's mental health, it's important to ask how they're doing and listen without judgment.
+Offer support, but know when to encourage professional help if needed.
+Take care of yourself as well, as supporting others can be emotionally draining.
 Sometimes we get worried about the mental and emotional health of a loved one, friend or acquaintance.
 Perhaps a friend has confided in you that they are feeling sad and filled with despair.
 Maybe you’ve noticed a classmate struggling with stress – they’re not sleeping, they’re on edge and feel tremendous pressure to perform well.
-Or maybe you know of a friend who is what you suspect is an abusive relationship.
-You’d like to help – but you’re not sure how.
-It’s okay to feel awkward or apprehensive about doing so but it’s important to say something to the person… Read More Here!
+Or maybe… Read More Here!

 Grades and Exam Stress